Erez

 Erez (אֶרֶז, lit. 'cedar') is a kibbutz in southwestern Israel.
 Located just 1 km north of the Gaza Strip, it is the namesake of the nearby Erez Crossing.

 The kibbutz was founded in 1949 and moved to its current location in 1950.
 In 2019, it had a population of 558.

 Located in the northwestern Negev around 18 km south of the coastal city of Ashkelon, it falls under the jurisdiction of the Shaʽar HaNegev Regional Council.

 History

 Erez is named after the first group that settled the kibbutz, who were members of the Noar HaOved from Petah Tikva.
 It was founded in 1949.

 Archaeological discoveries from Erez include a statue of a griffin with a Greek dedication by a priest, dating to 210/211 AD.
 Additionally, fragments of Greek inscriptions, one potentially Latin, have been found here.

 1948 Arab-Israeli war

-Before the founding of the kibbutz the Palestinian village of Dimrah (Arabic: دمرة) existed on the same land, with a population of 520 in 1945.
-On October 31, 1948, during the 1948 Palestine War, the village evacuated all women and children.
+Before the founding of the kibbutz, the Palestinian village of Dimrah (Arabic: دمرة) existed on the same land, with a population of 520 in 1945.
+On October 31, 1948, during the 1948 Arab–Israeli War, the village evacuated all women and children.
 Nothing specific is known of when the men left.
 However, the Arab Liberation Army often required men to stay and fight alongside its armed forces, all of whom would have been forced to withdraw if, as at Dimra, they were defeated.